 2. Return on equity and debt

-Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.
-I'll be using a leverage ratio defined as assets divided by equity, which is more appropriate for banks.
+Let's look at a leverage ratio defined as assets divided by equity, which is commonly used for banks.
 In the United States, about 10 to 12 times is considered normal.

 The Foolish conclusion